 The find initially received wide publicity in the media, but soon the archaeological digs and discoveries made by the University were kept fairly secret and were only made public after 1994.
 Possibly because the discovery provided evidence of a civilization that existed and flourished years before European occupation.

 Archaeological enquiry uncovered the remnants of numerous dwellings, which had been built on the ruins of predecessors over many generations, resulting in a series of habitation phases.
-Radiocarbon dates show that the first buildings were erected below the hill at the beginning of the 11th century AD.
-But adjacent to Mapungubwe is the sister site of Bambadyanalo, which was settled even earlier.
-It seems that the centre of the state shifted from Bambandyanalo to Mapungubwe hill in about 1045 AD, when the town most probably became overcrowded.
-It was also at about this time that hills and mountains became associated with royalty and the noble classes began to build their structure on high ground.
-This is an important observation as it provided evidence of the extensive wealth and social differentiation of the people of Mapungubwe, in other words this ancient civilization was class-based.
+Radiocarbon dates show that the first Buildings were erected below the Hill at the beginning of the 11th Century AD.
+Adjacent to Mapungubwe, is the sister site of Bambadyanalo.
+This site was settled even earlier in present-day Zimbabwe, just North of the Limpopo Province.
+It seems that the centre shifted from Bambandyanalo to Mapungubwe Hill in about 1045 AD.
+(The Town most probably had became overcrowded!)

 The gold findings are also evidence of early gold smelting.
 A large amount of artifacts from the royal family were discovered at Mapungubwe.
 The best known of these objects is the golden rhinoceros.
 All in all, the amount of gold from this burial amounted to 7 503 ounces.